 Menu items in the Safe Mode menu Description Switch on/off of the Safe Mode function Here you can switch the Safe Mode function on or off (default value).
-Function off on Select one of the following options: off: Safe Mode is switched off. on : Safe Mode is switched on.
-Only when the Safe Mode function is switched on do the following menu items appear: Start Configuration Manual activation of the Safe Mode function Start off on Manual activation of the Safe Mode function: Option off: Safe Mode is not activated.
-Option on: Safe Mode is activated.
-Deactivation of Safe Mode Stop No Yes Stop only appears when Safe Mode has been activated.
+Function Select one of the following options: • off off: Safe Mode is switched off. on on : Safe Mode is switched on.
+Only when the Safe Mode function is switched on do the following menu items appear: Start Configuration Manual activation of the Safe Mode function Manual activation of the Safe Mode function: Start Option off: Safe Mode is not activated. • off Option on : Safe Mode is activated. on

+Menu items in the Safe Mode menu Description Deactivation of Safe Mode Stop No Yes Stop only appears when Safe Mode has been activated.
 Deactivation of Safe Mode is only possible when there are no pending alarms.
-Configuration In this submenu you set the parameters with which the device will continue to work when the Safe Mode is activated 🏷 Table 41 "Settings in the Configuration menu" on page 131.
+Configuration In this submenu you set the parameters with which the device will continue to work when the Safe Mode is activated 🗞 Table 41 "Settings in the Configuration menu" on page 133.